athersharif/voxlens/README.md

 #### **For D3:**

-Add this line to the appropriate nested element:
+Add this line to the appropriate nested element (see [this](https://github.com/athersharif/voxlens/blob/main/example/src/helpers/createD3.js#L72) for example):

 ```
 .call((d) => voxlens('d3', d, data, voxlensOptions));